harrmahar/vulnlib/README.md

-# 📖 Vulnerable Library Management System (Vulnlib)
+# 📖 Vulnerable Library Management System (VulnLib)

 Vulnlib is a **deliberately vulnerable web application** designed to simulate a real-world **Library Management System (LMS)**.
 It is intended for **learning and practicing web penetration testing** in a safe and controlled environment.